Checklist to Help Local Authorities Deal With Contested Heritage Decisions

 - Whether there are any suitable alternative solutions which cause less or no harm.

 The approach taken to justifying harm is in principle the same, regardless of how much harm is caused.
-Legislation requires (Section 66 of the Planning, Listed Buildings and Conservation Areas Act 1990) that, when dealing with planning applications affecting listed buildings, the local planning authority 'shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'.
+Legislation (Section 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990) requires that, when dealing with planning applications affecting listed buildings, the local planning authority 'shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'.

-The NPPF requires that 'great weight' be given to the asset's conservation.
-The justification for harm must be clear and convincing and the harm or loss must be outweighed by public benefit (see 6), below).
-The weighing process needs to take into account the importance of the asset as well as the scale of the adverse impact.
-When a planning or listed building application is being considered, local authorities are advised to pay particular attention to seeking a wide range of views including those of local communities as well as those with a particular interest in the asset, person, event or topic from a range of perspectives.
+The NPPF requires that 'great weight' be given to the conservation of designated heritage assets.
+The justification for harm must be clear and convincing and the harm or loss must be outweighed by public benefit (see 7, below).
+The weighing process needs to take into account the importance of the asset as well as the scale of the adverse impact (for non-designated heritage assets, a balanced judgement will be required, having regard to the scale of any harm or loss and the significance of the heritage asset).

 A good application will have set out the justifications clearly in the statement of the heritage asset's significance and the impact of the proposals.
-In addition to this, the views of statutory consultees and those who have responded to the application need to be taken into consideration.
+In addition to this, the views of statutory consultees (such as the national amenity societies) and those who have responded to the application need to be taken into consideration.
 On contested sites the authority may need to plan for a greater volume of information provided by third parties and demonstrate how this has been taken into account when the authority makes a decision.

-It is vital that the authority sets out the harm and public benefits very clearly and analyses those considerations to be able to come to an informed decision.
-The NPPF sets out how to analyse this, bearing in mind that heritage assets are irreplaceable, any harm needs clear and convincing justification, and there is a presumption in favour of sustainable development which is made up of three dimensions: economic, environmental and social.
+In relation to designated heritage assets, it is vital that the authority sets out the harm and public benefits very clearly and analyses those considerations to be able to come to an informed decision.
+The NPPF sets out how to analyse this, bearing in mind that heritage assets are irreplaceable, any harm needs clear and convincing justification, and there is a presumption in favour of sustainable development (reflected in three overarching objectives for the planning system: economic, environmental and social).

 Any conditions would need to meet the NPPF tests.
-Advice on planning conditions is given in the NPPF paragraph 206 and paragraph 56 of the March 2018 consultation draft.
+Advice on planning conditions is given in the NPPF and planning practice guidance.
 If appropriate, these might relate to time periods, relocation or storage of anything removed, and recording of the current arrangement.